HumanCellAtlas/data-store/README.md

 repeat the `make deploy` step from a privileged account any time you change the IAM policies templates in `iam/policy-templates/`.

+#### Authorizing the event relay

+Environment variables provide the AWS credentials needed to relay events originating from supported cloud platforms outside of AWS.
+Run `scripts/create_aws_gs_event_relay_user.py` to create an AWS IAM user with an appropriate access policy.
+The access key id and secret access key are obtained from the AWS console, and need to be populated into the environment variables `DSS_GS_EVENT_RELAY_AWS_ACCESS_KEY_ID` and `DSS_GS_EVENT_RELAY_AWS_SECRET_ACCESS_KEY`.

 #### Managing dependencies

 The direct runtime dependencies of this project are defined in `requirements.txt.in`.
 Direct development dependencies